 Coping with glioma

-Coping with a diagnosis of cancer can be difficult, both practically and emotionally.
-It can be especially difficult if you have a rare cancer.
-Being well informed about your cancer and its treatment can make it easier to make decisions and cope with what happens.
+Coping with a diagnosis of a brain tumour can be difficult, both practically and emotionally.
+It can be especially difficult when you have a rare tumour.
+Being well informed about the type of tumour you have, and its treatment can make it easier to cope.